Werner Weber (mathematician): Removal of Jewish mathematicians

 Landau received a delegate from the students, who informed him that "Aryan students want Aryan mathematics...and requested that he refrain from giving [any more] lectures."
 The speaker for the students was a very young, scientifically gifted man, but completely muddled and notorious.
 That person was Oswald Teichmüller.
 Landau would leave the university soon after.

 Mathematical Institute

 On 13 February 1934 the university Dekan (Deacon) asked Weber, who was acting director of the mathematical institute at Göttingen, for recommendations on who should replace Hermann Weyl as new operational director.
-Several days later Weber recommended, as the best mathematician, the algebraist Helmut Hasse, then working at the University of Marburg, but preferred the Nazi Udo Wegner.
+Several days later Weber recommended, as the best mathematician, the algebraist Helmut Hasse, then working at the University of Marburg, and Udo Wegner as his second choice.
 In 1940, Weber would write: